An easy keto carrot cake recipe with a moist cinnamon crumb filled with carrots, crunchy pecans, and a sweet cream cheese frosting.

 Before sharing this lovely almond flour carrot cake recipe, let’s answer your main questions.

-You might think that carrots are high in carbs, high in sugar, and they shouldn’t be included on a keto diet as a keto-friendly vegetable.
+You might think that carrots are high in carbs and high in sugar, and they shouldn’t be included in a keto diet as a keto-friendly vegetable.

 You are (partially) right!
 Eating too many carrots can raise your carb count and your sugar level.